 I think of healing more akin to putting gas in your car – something you do over and over again – rather than fixing a broken muffler – something you do once and then it’s done.
 It’s the only way I know how to do this long term.

 At the same time, I try to open my heart to even this – a different way of eating than the way many people eat.
-I try to embrace my sugar abstinence as love in action, as a way to honor and love and care for myself, the tender human being that is me.
+I try to embrace my limits as love in action, as a way to honor and love and care for myself, the tender human being that is me.